On separating sets of polynomial invariants of finite abelian group actions: Introduction

 where $p$ is the minimal prime divisor of $n_1$. \end{theorem}

-Inverse problems for zero-sum sequences are often considered in additive combinatorics \cite{bhs-p, GG03, GGG10, GS20, S11, W10}.
-The problems of this type ask for the structure of zero-sum sequences having some specific properties.
-In Section \ref{sec:invprob} we obtain an inverse result for $\beta_{sep}(G)$ that is a step towards the full characterization of separating atoms of maximal length over a rank $2$ abelian group.
-More precisely, we prove that \begin{theorem} Let $G=C_{n_1}\oplus C_{n_2}$ with $1<n_1\t n_2$ and let $A$ be a separating atom with $|A|={\sepbeta}(G)$ and $|\supp(A)|\le 3$.
-Then $\supp(A)=\{g_1,g_2,g_3\}\subseteq G$ with $\ord(g_1)=\ord(g_2)=n_2$ and $\ord(g_3)=n_1$ such that $g_i\not \in \langle g_j\rangle$ for any two distinct indexes $i,j\in [1,3]$. \end{theorem} Note that the inverse problem of $\beta(G)$ for rank $2$ groups was a giant task, that was solved in a series of five articles \cite{bhs-p, GG03, GGG10, Re07, W10}.
+Inverse problems of zero-sum theory are classical topics in additive combinatorics \cite{bhs-p, GG03, GGG10, GS20, W10, S11}.
+The problem of this type asks for the structure of zero-sum sequences having some specific properties.
+For example, the inverse problem of $\beta(G)=\mathsf D(G)$ is to characterize the structure of minimal zero-sum sequences of length $\mathsf D(G)$ over $G$.
+Note that the inverse problem of $\beta(G)$ for rank $2$ groups was a giant task, that was solved in a series of five articles \cite{bhs-p, GG03, GGG10, Re07, W10}.
+In fact, the separating Noether number $\beta_{sep}(G)$ is the maximal length of a separating atom (which is a special minimal zero-sum sequence, see Definition \ref{groupatomdef}) over some subset $G_0\subseteq G$ (see Lemma \ref{md2}).
+In Section \ref{sec:invprob}, we obtain an inverse result for $\beta_{sep}(G)$ that is a step towards the full characterization of separating atoms of maximal length over a rank $2$ abelian group.
+More precisely, we prove that: \begin{theorem} Let $G=C_{n_1}\oplus C_{n_2}$ with $1<n_1\t n_2$ and let $A$ be a separating atom with $|A|={\sepbeta}(G)$ and $|\supp(A)|\le 3$.
+Then there exist three elements $g_1,g_2,g_3\in G$ with $\ord(g_1)=\ord(g_2)=n_2$ and $\ord(g_3)=n_1$ such that $\supp(A)=\{g_1,g_2,g_3\}$ and $g_i\not \in \langle g_j\rangle$ for any two distinct indexes $i,j\in [1,3]$. \end{theorem}